Home > Living and Working Well > Healthy Lifestyles > Physical activity

 Unmet needs and service gaps

-As highlighted by the Active Lives Survey 2019/20 (above), a considerably higher percentage of the Blackpool population is estimated to be inactive (27%) compared to the North West (25.2%) and England (22.9%).
+As highlighted by the Active Lives Survey 2022/23 (above), a considerably higher percentage of the Blackpool population is estimated to be inactive (31%) compared to the North West (24%) and England (23%).
 Children and young people are also significantly less active than their counterparts in the North West and England.

-A 2015 report by the LSE, Moving the Goal Posts: Poverty and Access to Sport for Young People10, found that young people in areas of poverty are significantly less likely to participate in sport because of the cost of taking part.
+A 2015 report by the LSE, Moving the Goal Posts: Poverty and Access to Sport for Young People, found that young people in areas of poverty are significantly less likely to participate in sport because of the cost of taking part.
 A gap in provision currently exists in targeting 14-25 year olds living in deprived areas to support them in continuing to lead an active lifestyle as they leave full-time education and Sport England has identified a drop off in sport and physical activity engagement with this age group across England.

 The strategy also identifies the potential opportunity and latent demand for outdoor recreation.
 Sport England and the Outdoor Industries Association (OIA) recently published Getting Active Outdoors, a detailed study into both the supply and demand for outdoor activities in England.
 It showed that of the 43.7m adult population, 18.2m who are not currently active outdoors want to re-engage in outdoor activity in the next 12 months.
 Blackpool has the potential to provide a number of outdoor recreational opportunities for a variety of populations and target groups, utilising the existing natural space across the town, with the potential to focus on developing Stanley Park as a key destination for a range of outdoor recreation activities.